vednemesicnik/cz.vednemesicnik/docs/_author-roles-and-permissions.md

   - Can create and edit their own content in the Draft stage.
   - Can view their own content in any stage.
 - **Restrictions**:
-  - Cannot publish, unpublish, archive, restore, or delete any content.
+  - Cannot publish, retract, archive, restore, or delete any content.
   - Cannot manage or view editorial board positions or members.
 - **Primary Use Case**:
   - For users contributing content drafts without the ability to manage visibility or publishing.